silvacms/buildout/README.txt

 this command to bootstrap your Buildout.
 Remember that you only have to run this the first time that you're doing the build::

-  /usr/bin/python2.4 bootstrap.py
+  $ python2.4 bootstrap.py

-We use python2.4 here as we are using zope 2.11.x which requires python 2.4.
+We use Python 2.4 here as we are using Zope 2.11.x which requires Python 2.4.

 Run the buildout script
 -----------------------